Darbyshire64/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my Dev blog!
 ---
+this is my dev blog where i discuss my github developer journey